 Cloud Native Security

-If you are interested in learning about container security, DevSecOps tooling, Cloud Security Posture Management (CSPM), Cloud Workload Protection (CWP) and advanced Kubernetes security then read on.
+If you are interested in learning about how containers work, container security, DevSecOps tooling, Cloud Security Posture Management (CSPM), Cloud Workload Protection (CWP) and advanced Kubernetes security then read on.

 Cloud Native Security book cover by Chris Binnie and Rory McCune